 Oh, we may try to explain what we now know about our traits to others.
 The reasoning behind our Empath ways is so simple, why wouldn’t anyone else understand?
 But when we try to describe ourselves it doesn’t always go the way we hoped.
 And when we see others struggling to comprehend our explanations it causes us more frustration.
 We may then try to overexplain ourselves, struggling to find the key words to convince the other of our validity.
 Yet the more details we give the more discouraged we become.
 Sadly, the reason people don’t hear is not just because they don’t understand but because, too often, their ears are closed to the subject.

-Although we like to believe we live in a world of free speech, opinion and thought it is clearly not the case (although, I believe it is changing for the better.
+Although we like to believe we live in a world of free speech, opinion and thought, it is clearly not the case (I do believe this is changing though.
 Tends to get worse before better).
-We regularly see those who don’t follow the herd, or agree with the majority, attacked or ridiculed.
-So, it is hardly surprising some Empaths fear talking openly about who they are.
+We regularly see those who don’t follow the herd, or agree with the majority, who are attacked or ridiculed.
+So, it is hardly surprising some Empaths fear talking openly about their traits.
 People can be very closed-minded as well as fearful of acknowledging the minority.
 And it doesn’t help that the greatest prisons we live in is the fear of what others think of us.
 (Read why Empaths are hurt by criticism here).

-If you’ve been an awakened Empath for some years you will no doubt already know that explaining to others, about who we are and what we feel, can be a gruesomely tricky area.
-Most Empaths quickly come to realize that the subject of being ‘Sensitive’ to energy and the emotions of others is just too ‘out there’ for some to consider.
+If you’ve been an awakened Empath for some years, you will no doubt already know that explaining who we are and what we feel, can be a gruesomely tricky area.
+Most Empaths quickly come to realize that the subject of being ‘Sensitive to energy’ and the emotions of others is just too ‘out there’ for some to consider.